 I took a slight break from writing for the blog, as I am the event director and emcee for our agency‘s breast cancer survivor conference, The Pink Ribbon Talks, each year.
 The 12th annual event was this past Saturday and I was honored to be in the presence of such amazing people!
-For more on the event, you can check out the newspaper coverage here:

-And what’s a great event with out a crazy picture?!?
+And what’s a great event without a crazy picture?!?
 Here I am with my amazing co-workers.
 We each had a unique role in making the event a success.
 It’s amazing to see what happens when you put people with different skills together and throw in a bunch of cancer survivors to the mix.
 A recipe for a fun and inspiring day, that is for sure!

 Speaking of recipes…